eservicesgreece/omnitools/README.md

     account

   configdump
     Dump all entries in configuration
-    Install cacti-go-tools
 ```

 ## Configuration